-Work with our education team to co-ordinate activities that best suit your students, and your available time.
+Work with our education team to coordinate activities that best suit your students.

 We offer a range of activities to enhance student learning in areas like farming, transport, environment and Australian history.
 These include activities at the Pioneer Settlement as well as throughout the Swan Hill region.

 All educational programs offered are structured to suit all student levels.
 Some activities are free of charge, while others have a per-student fee.